Because we’re givers!

 Thus Yumi C.A.R.E.S. was born.

-They have discovered through this program a wealth of benefit engaging in this therapy provides.
+They have discovered through this program a wealth of benefit that engaging in this therapy provides.
 Many children who are non-verbal began to express themselves in ways they had not previously been able.
 Children tired of T.V. and video games (hard to believe that, huh?!) were able to lose themselves in the creativity that only children can enjoy.
 We all need a break from daily stress, and these kids are no different, they just aren’t equipped yet with how to process what they are going through or how to communicate about it.
 Working on art projects gives them the much needed escape from the walls of a hospital room as well as an outlet of expression, opening their minds for healthy therapy sessions.

 The mission of Yumi C.A.R.E.S. “reflects First Lady Hogan’s personal views on the importance of art and its therapeutic benefits in assisting the well-being of pediatric patients and their families. “